Guidance for suppliers.

 What is the role of the Office for Product Safety and Standards?

-Safety & Standards enforces the regulations in the UK on behalf of the Office for Low Emission Vehicles, a cross government team created by BEIS and the Department for Transport, in relation to the:
+Safety & Standards enforces the regulations in the UK on behalf of the Office for Low Emission Vehicles for electrical vehicle recharging points in relation to:

 Where can I find out more?